frederik-holfeld/tcp-ip/README.md

 # TCP/IP project

 This is the work I have done for a university course called "TCP/IP-Programming".
-We were given two weeks for each of the exercises, which are implemented in C.
+We were given two weeks for each of the assignments, which are implemented in C.

-## Exercise 1 - Simple remote system monitor
+## Assignment 1 - Simple remote system monitor

 Simple implementation of a remote system monitor client and server application utilizing TCP and run as a non interactive, single command.
 Some parameters execute specific commands, otherwise the same command is sent to the remote machine and its outputs forwarded to the client.

-## Exercise 2 - Very lightweight file transfer protocol
+## Assignment 2 - Very lightweight file transfer protocol

 Implementation of a basic TCP file transfer protocol.
 The client can send files to and receive files from the server.
+Additionally, srsmon functionality is still provided as in assignment 1.

-## Exercise 3 - Simple message broker
+## Assignment 3 - Simple message broker

 This is the final and rated program of the course.
 We were to implement a basic message broker system based on UDP, consisting of programs for: